diracyoon/GEM_QC_SW/README.md

 number of trip during the QC test.
 </pre>
 ### E-log
 Log will be automatically submitted to e-log by class monitor when QC processes are done.
 Registration is needed to access the e-log.
 Don't be surprised when you access the e-log.
 Probably your web browser will warn you that the certificate of e-log is self signed.
 It's normal.
 You can ignore it.
 <pre>
 URL: https://147.46.50.23:31417/QC
 </pre>

+## Short explaination about the role of each class
+### class HV_Controller
+The role of class HV_Controller is communicating HV module.
+### class Server
+The class Server relays the IO requsts from Client to HV_Controller and vice versa.
+### class Client
+The class Client communicates HV module via class Server as class QC_Base requests.
+### QC_Base
+The class QC_Base does most of things for QC such as controlling class Client, making result log and ETC.
+### Preparation_QC_Long
+Daughter class of QC_Base.
+Function for Preparation of QC Long are defined in here.
+### QC_Long
+Daughter class of QC_Base.
+QC Long specific functions are defined in here.
+### Monitor
+Class for monitoring and submitting log to elog.
+### Watcher
+Check QC_Long or Preparation_QC_Long processes are runnunig or not.
+### Painter
+Class for drawing.
+### Submitter
+Class for submitting log to elog.